apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    An optional HTTP status error code, to be used together with the :option:`--queue` option above.
 The default is `429`.

+.. option:: --retry

+   An optional retry-after value, which if set will cause rejected (e.g. `429`) responses to also include a header `Retry-After`.

 .. option:: --header

    This is an optional HTTP header name, which will be added to the client